You may be wondering what kind of help you can get with diabetes costs if you have Medicare or are going on Medicare for the first time.

 Medicare’s Diabetes Prevention Program is offered to Medicare beneficiaries once per lifetime and includes education and coaching focused on making healthy lifestyle changes.

-You qualify for this program if you have never been diagnosed with diabetes, have high blood sugar levels, and a high body mass index (BMI).
+You qualify for this program if you have never been diagnosed with diabetes, have high blood sugar levels, and have a high body mass index (BMI).

 The program is six months long, is comprised of 16 group sessions with a behavioral coach, and includes: